Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-6.md

 ### Task 2: Configure GitHub Action

-1. Login to GitHub and select the `devops` repository that was created as a part of the earlier challenges.
+1. Login to GitHub and select the `devsecops` repository that was created as a part of the earlier challenges.

 2. Select the **Actions (1)** tab from your repository home page and then click on **New Workflow (2)**.